-To be considered for a teaching assistantship, we encourage you to include in your application for graduate study at Purdue—either in your statement of purpose or among your letters of recommendation (or both)—an indication of your experience and/or interest in teaching.
+To be considered for a teaching assistantship, we ASK THAT YOU include in your application for graduate study at Purdue—either in your statement of purpose or among your letters of recommendation (or both)—an indication of your experience and/or interest in teaching.

 All graduate students who receive a teaching assistantship are closely supervised in their first year by assigned mentors and members of the faculty.
 First-year GTAs are required to compete ENG505, a pedagogical practicum course, in both semesters of their first year.
 All GTAs in the department, starting in their first year, hold the full responsibility for teaching two classes of English 106—Purdue’s introductory composition course.
 Most first-year GTAs will teach one 106 class in the fall, and another in the spring.
 ENG 106 is capped at 20 students.
-Learn more about the introductory composition program here.
+You can learn more about the introductory composition program by visiting its website.

 Note on Fellowship positions: